sgreg/4chord-midi/README.md

 $ aconnect 20:0 129:0
 ```

 That's it.

-In theory, you should hear now a piano sound when pressing any of the four chord buttons.
+You should hear now a piano sound when pressing any of the four chord buttons.

 **Note:** while testing this, I did encounter some noise (and once what sounded more like a dead robot than a piano).
-It's possible some ALSA tweaking can take care of that, but anyway, I highly recommend to have a look into
-[jack](http://www.jackaudio.org/) if you're serious about making music in Linux.
+It's possible some ALSA tweaking can take care of that, but anyway, I highly recommend to have a look into [jack](http://www.jackaudio.org/) if you're serious about making music in Linux.